Introducing our program speakers, participants, and presenters for State of Downtown 2022 presented by PNC.

 Jason Widen | Raleigh Founded

 Jason Widen is Co-Founder of Forward Impact whose mission is to unleash the impact potential of next generation entrepreneurial leaders.
-This work includes supporting community-based strategies to develop and scale high-impact entrepreneurs including Raleigh Founded, REVGEN, and Leadership exCHANGE.
-Jason brings an extensive background as an investor, developer, and entrepreneur to his current role as Founding Partner and CEO of Raleigh Founded, an award-winning entrepreneurial co-working space located in Downtown Raleigh.
-Raleigh Founded boasts 400 member companies and 800 members including key partnerships with NC State, Campbell Law, and Meredith College to name a few.
+This work includes supporting community-based strategies to develop and scale high-impact entrepreneurs including Raleigh Founded, REVGEN, and Portfolio B. Jason brings an extensive background as an investor, developer, and entrepreneur to his current role as Founding Partner and CEO of Founded Communities, an award-winning entrepreneurial co-working space located in Downtown Raleigh.
+Raleigh Founded boasts 460 member companies and 1500 members including key partnerships with NC State and Campbell Law, to name a few.

 Downtown Storefront Entrepreneurs

 Sunny Gerhart | St. Roch Fine Oysters + Bar